Aalto-LeTech/CodeClustersModeling/README.md

 The same prerequisites as in the notebook-setup.

 1. Generate virtual environment eg: `mkvirtualenv cc-app`
-2. Install requirements: `pip install -r app-requirements.txt`
+2. Install requirements: `pip install -r requirements.txt`
 3. Due to some weird unimaginable things, installation of psycopg2 didn't work directly on macOS.
 So following this [thread](https://stackoverflow.com/questions/26288042/error-installing-psycopg2-library-not-found-for-lssl) what I had to do was: `env LDFLAGS="-I/usr/local/opt/openssl/include -L/usr/local/opt/openssl/lib" pip install psycopg2`.
 But first try just `pip install psycopg2` to see if it works
 4. Install Checkstyle if you haven't already as in the previous steps
 5. Copy the example environment variables if you haven't already: `cp .example.env .env`